Exclusive: Renault, Nissan executives sought other ways to pay Ghosn - documents

 Kelly had “consulted several people at Renault and Nissan to establish whether it was legally possible that part of the CEO’s compensation be paid by RNBV to reflect the time he spent working on alliance synergies,” the company said.

 Renault owns 43.4 percent of Nissan, whose 15 percent stake in its French parent carries no voting rights.
-Nissan, in turn, controls Mitsubishi Motors Corp (7211.T) via a 34 percent holding.
+Nissan, in turn, controls Mitsubishi Motors Corp via a 34 percent holding.
 Their combined 10.6 million vehicle sales rival Volkswagen and Toyota.

 Nissan now wants to examine the finances of jointly owned RNBV and other alliance entities.
 Renault, whose biggest shareholder is the French state, has so far ignored its request for an independent investigation.